Armin S.: Career

 Armin S. started his career as a trader at the German WestLB Investment boutique.
 Afterwards he worked eight years at Citigroup on the trading floor.

 Subsequently, he set up his own office to trade for his own account.
-Armin S. compared his job with the work of a used car dealer, constantly buying and buying shares of stock in a corporation, or securities representing other financial instruments, making his margin on the bid–ask spread, the difference between the selling price and buying price.
+Armin S. compared his job with the work of a used car dealer, constantly buying and selling shares of stock in a corporation, or securities representing other financial instruments, making his margin on the bid–ask spread, the difference between the selling price and buying price.
 He tracks the high-speed changes in these prices through a computer program, which alerts him to changes in the bid–ask spread of a share or security, and the computer can even submit purchase orders for these based on criteria he has included in the program.
-This focus on short term moves of bid–ask spreads means that his researching the underlying long-term expectations for a specific company, nor the sometimes unknown components that make up a security.
+This focus on short term moves of bid–ask spreads means that he isn't researching the underlying long-term expectations for a specific company, nor even necessarily the underlying components that make up a security.
 For example, the security he purchased that led to his €163 million lawsuit against BNP Paribas was only known to him as DE000AA2GDQ0, with no further information identifying what the security actually represented, but his program identified it as having a bid–ask spread worthy of a purchase.